codersanc/final-project-movie-buff-zone-codersanc/README.md

 3. Click the '**Check**' button to apply the filter

 ### Task 3: View the details of a movie title from the Search Results Page
-**Terry finds The Conjuring 2, and decides to check its details to see if she can watch it without the prequel**
+**Terry finds "The Conjuring 2", and decides to check its details to see if she can watch it without having watched the prequel**

 Steps -
 1. From the filtered '**Search Results Page**' (obtained from task 2), locate the movie '**The Conjuring 2**'